Tom Brady’s Stolen Super Bowl 51 Jersey Worth $500,000, Houston Police Estimate

 Brady and the New England Patriots had just won Super Bowl 51, defeating the Atlanta Falcons 34-28 at NRG Stadium in Houston, scoring 25 points to overcome a 28-3 deficit (19 in the 4th Quarter), and forcing the game into overtime.
 Momentum on its side, the Patriots marched down the field on first possession and scored the winning touchdown.

 Until recovered, the Tom Brady Super Bowl football jersey will become part of a list of missing famous sports items.
-Sports Illustrated listed 25 of the most valuable “Lost Treasures” in sports in 2005, including Muhammed Ali’s 1960 Summer Olympics gold medal, footage from the first Super Bowl, and the rare T206 Honus Wagner baseball car (all estimated to be worth at least $1 million, except for the Wagner card, which is estimate at $1.5 million).
+Sports Illustrated listed 25 of the most valuable “Lost Treasures” in sports in 2005, including Muhammed Ali’s 1960 Summer Olympics gold medal, footage from the first Super Bowl, and the rare T206 Honus Wagner baseball car (all estimated to be worth at least $1 million, except for the Wagner card, which is estimated at $1.5 million).

 [Featured Image by